jbopp/pypmj/projects/scattering/mie/mie2D/README.md

 The **mie2D-project** is the default test example of jcmpython.
 It is also used as the example project in the [online JCMsuite python tutorial][JCMtutorial].
-It describes the light scattering off an infinite glass rod The surroundings consists of air.
+It describes the light scattering off an infinite glass rod The surroundings consist of air.
 The incoming light field has a vacuum wavelength of
 $\lambda_0=550\,\mathrm{nm}$ and is polarized in $z$-direction with amplitude equal to one.
 The radius of the glass rod is parametrized.
 It has a fixed refractive index of $n=1.52$. *Please see the online tutorial linked above for